gatsbyjs/gatsby/docs/docs/migrating-from-v1-to-v2.md

 Note: there will be a `postcss` plugin that allows you to configure postcss from a standard postcss config file.
 [Follow this discussion on issue 3284](https://github.com/gatsbyjs/gatsby/issues/3284).

-## Files mixing CommonJS with ES6 modules won't compile
+## Convert to either pure CommonJS or pure ES6

 Gatsby v2 uses babel 7 which is stricter about parsing files with mixed JS styles.